 Her new book, Mr Lear: A Life of Art and Nonsense is an illustrated biography of Edward Lear, as natural history artist, landscape painter, travel writer and lovable outsider - as well as the much-loved author of ‘The Owl and the Pussy-Cat’ and a host of hilarious limericks.

 Jenny also reviews for press and radio and has been a historical consultant on BBC classic serials, including Wives and Daughters, Daniel Deronda, The Way We Live Now, He Knew He was Right, North and South, Bleak House, Lost in Austen and Little Dorrit, as well as the films of Pride and Prejudice, Amazing Grace and Miss Potter.

 She is a Fellow of the Royal Society of Literature, and was created an OBE in 2007.
-She is married to Steve Uglow, Professor of Criminal Justice at the University of Kent: they live in Canterbury and have four grown-up children — Tom, Hannah, Jamie and Luke - and four grand-children - Matilda, Max, Felix and Billy.
+She is married to Steve Uglow, Professor Emeritus at Kent Law School, the University of Kent.
+They live in Canterbury and Cumbria and have four grown-up children — Tom, Hannah, Jamie and Luke - and seven grand-children - Matilda, Max, Felix, Billy, Cassie, Dash and Esther.